Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 - Press 2/3 of the mixture evenly into the bottom of the prepared pan.

-- Spread the rhubarb mixture evenly over the crust.
+- Spread the rhubarb mixture in an even layer over the bottom crust.

 - Bake in the preheated oven for 30-35 minutes, or until crust is golden brown and filling is bubbling.